mjrimon/MADFBA/README.md

 The way the loop works is as follows: over a series of steps and as long as the system can evolve, it will check for changes in the medium and update them.
 Then, the variables will be initialized and the dynamic constraints, if any, will be applied to each of the models.
 It is now when optimization occurs with the selected algorithm and solver.
 After this, a check is made to see if the model being run has exhausted all its metabolites, if so, it moves on to the next one and, in addition, the death rate is applied if it has been specified.
 If the substrate has not been exhausted, the growth rates are calculated, updated and the model states and fluxes, biomass, consumptions, etc. are saved.
 Finally, a summary of the whole procedure is saved.
 ### MADFBA_functions.R
-Script with the main functions of the package defined.
+Script with the main package's functions defined.
 ### MADFBA_logfunctions.R
 Script with the package's log functions, i.e. functions that present information.
 ### MADFBA_utils.R